jmagman/flutter-wiki/Issue-hygiene.md

 3. Socialize your design on the bug you filed and on [[Chat]].
 Collect feedback from various people.
 4. Once you have received feedback, if it is mostly positive, implement your idea and submit it.
 See the [[Tree Hygiene]] wiki page for details on submitting PRs.

+### Every issue should be actionable

+Avoid filing issues that are on vague topics without a clear problem description.

+Please close issues that are not actionable.

+#### Issues should have clear steps to reproduce

+Every issue should have a clear description of the steps to reproduce the problem, the expected results, and the actual results.

+If an issue is lacking this information, request it from the commenter and close the issue if information is not forthcoming.

+#### Issues are not a venue for discussions

+It's a good idea to file bugs asking for documentation; such bugs should clearly specify the set of questions that are to be answered, and should specify where those questions should be answered (e.g. API docs, web site).

+The issue database itself is not a good place for discussion, because GitHub hides comments, doesn't have threading, notifications get lost in the swamp of other GitHub e-mails, etc.

 ## Do not add "me too" or "same" comments to bugs

 The Flutter team prioritizes issues in part based on the number of +1 (thumbs